Assistant Professor in Actuarial Data Science (T&R)

 The Department of Actuarial Mathematics and Statistics at Heriot-Watt University, Edinburgh, is seeking to enhance and expand its strengths in research and teaching in actuarial science and statistics by appointing an Assistant Professor in Actuarial Data Science, or a related actuarial statistics area.
 This is an open-ended position.

-Applicants are invited from all areas of actuarial data science, particularly those with experience in statistical learning, actuarial statistics or related fields.
-Candidates who wish to work with the University’s multi‑disciplinary Global Research Institutes in climate change and sustainability, or healthcare, are also welcomed.
+Applicants are invited from all areas of actuarial data science.
+Those working in statistical learning, actuarial statistics or relevant areas are particularly welcome to apply.
+Candidates who would like to work with the University’s multi-disciplinary Global Research Institutes in the areas of either climate change and sustainability, or healthcare are also welcomed.

 Key Duties and Responsibilities

-• Apply for research funding through high‑quality grant proposals or industry funding, with the goal of building a research group;
+• Apply for research funding through either the submission of high-quality grant proposals or funding from industry, with the goal of building a research group;

-• Undertake knowledge‑exchange activities to promote and disseminate research;
+• Undertake knowledge exchange activities to promote and disseminate your research;

-• Carry out administrative and recruitment activities as required to achieve these aims;
+• Carry out such administrative and recruitment activities as may be required to achieve these aims;

 • Develop and deliver innovative teaching in statistics, actuarial science and related fields at undergraduate and postgraduate level;

-• Be responsible to the Head of Department for performing the activities listed above in a way that maintains and enhances the School’s reputation for excellence.
+• Be responsible to the Head of Department for performing the activities listed above in a way that will maintain and enhance the School’s reputation for excellence.

 Education, Qualifications and Experience

-• E3.
-Demonstrable teaching experience related to courses in the Department, and skills to supervise undergraduate and postgraduate dissertations.
+E3.
+Demonstrable teaching experience related to courses in the Department, as well as skills to supervise undergraduate and postgraduate dissertations.

 How to Apply

-Applications can be submitted until midnight on Sunday 18th of January 2026.
+Applications can be submitted until midnight on Monday 9th February 2026.

 #J-18808-Ljbffr